Early Valentine Espresso and Macarons for afternoon breaks are a wonderful treat.

 They didn’t last.
 Do delicious sweets last long in your house?

 Jim made espressos yesterday afternoon.
 Sweets are a perfect pairing.
 He found those macarons I had sort of hidden in the fridge.

 I was planning of a special Valentine post using the macarons.
 Turns out yesterday was the special time!

 I almost felt guilty then decided not to feel guilty.
 I love it!
 When family comes over, they love the esprresos and flavored cups of coffee in the afternoon too.

 Often, when they’re both home at the same time, the kitchen is the place they connect.
 It makes my heart sing.

 When kids begin to drive, go to school, college and work, the kichen is often where connections are maintained.
 And at random times.
 Normal dinner times somehow are not normal times any more.
 They are growing-up.
 If it takes sitting in the kitchen at weird times and it seems to be a good time; Jim or I will join them together or separately.

-Our Kitchen Aide mixer gets a lot more use when they are home these days.
-It’s oldie but goodie for over 30 years.
+When the girls are around, the Kitchen Aid Mixer gets a lot more use.
+It’s oldie but goodie… for over 30 years.

 a SPECIAL touch of pretty china and cups